Click0910/helu-back-test/README.md

 **Key points:**

 * **_Shared contracts_**:
-Even that the modules (now microservices) are decoupled, they need to communicate with each other.
-User service will need to verify the item availability before adding to the cart for example.
-Shared_contracts is a dependency that needs to be installed in both microservices in this case using poetry (the project use poetry but could be trough pip or any other package manager).
+Even that the modules (now microservices) are decoupled, they need to communicate with each other. `User` service will need to verify the `item` availability before adding to the cart for example. `Shared_contracts` is a dependency that needs to be installed in both microservices in this case using poetry (the project use poetry but could be trough pip or any other package manager).
-This shared_contracts contains schemas or events (for a message broker and Sagas) and indicates what the microservices can expect from each other, is not a concrete implementation, is just a contract.
+This `shared_contracts` contains `schemas` (for API calls and http clients) or `events` (for a message broker and Sagas) and indicates what the microservices can expect from each other, is not a concrete implementation, is just a contract.
 Each microservice that install it, needs to implement the contract.
 This is a good practice because it helps to keep the microservices decoupled and easy to test.

 * **_Microservices_**:
-It was implemented two microservices (user_service and item_service) with the same structure.
+It was implemented two microservices (`user_service` and `item_service`) with the same structure.

 * **_Core business_**:
-The core business for each microservice are in the folder core/.
+The core business for each microservice are in the `core/` folder.
 Here is where the business logic lives, isolated from the external resources.

 * **_Entities_**:
-represents pure business logic, agnostic, not depends on anything.
+Represents pure business logic, agnostic, not depends on anything.

 * **_Use cases_**:
 For use_cases we cant think in a little orchestrator for all the "steps" that are involved in the use case.
-For example the use case create user implies several steps, like validate the data, create the user in the database, send an email, etc. So we can think that use_cases are orchestrators.
+For example the use case `create user` implies several steps, like validate the data, create the user in the database, send an email, etc. So we can think that `use_cases` are orchestrators.
-This use_cases depends on interfaces (contracts) and not of concrete implementations.
-The contracts are in the folder contracts/.
+These `use_cases` depends on interfaces (contracts) and not of concrete implementations.
+The contracts are in the `contracts/` folder.

 * **_Contracts_**:
-They are interfaces (ABs classes in python).
+They are interfaces (`ABs classes` in python).
 In clean architecture is usually called ports (I prefer contracts to avoid confusion).
 They are the entry points for the core business.
 The core business should not depend on concrete implementations, but on contracts.
 It's the way that the inner layer (core business) communicates with the outer layer (external resources).

 * **_Adapters_**:
-The external resources like DB, clients etc. Here is implemented the concrete implementations of the contracts (repositories, clients, etc).
+The external resources like DB, clients etc. Here is implemented the concrete implementations of the contracts (repositories, clients, etc.).
 I decided to call adapters instead of infrastructure to avoid confusion with Infra as a code, terraform, etc.

 * **_Repositories_**: